The Increasing Need for Online Crime and Cybercrime Investigations

 Our Cybercrime Investigators

 The United States and other countries worldwide are currently facing a stunning gap in their efforts to bring to justice cyber criminals and other malicious cyber actors.
-This national security and the economic threat continues to rise, while offensive efforts to counter it have fallen short.
+This national security and the economic threat continue to rise, while offensive efforts and skills in the investigation of cyber crimes have fallen short.

 Third Way’s research found that on average, only 3 out of 1,000 of the malicious cyber incidents happening in the United States every year, see an arrest, which is an enforcement rate of less than 1%.
 This cyber enforcement gap is allowing criminals to engage in malicious behavior without any fear of being caught or punished.